motorro/CommonStateMachine/README.md

 - Designed for [Jetpack Compose](https://developer.android.com/jetpack/compose) but it is not a restriction
 - May (if you like to) work as a navigation library
 - Explicit `Back` gesture management with the total control of yours
+- Get rid of `SingleLiveEvent` for navigation, dialogs and even side-effects like toasts if you like to by completely describing the current UI state.

 ## Dependencies